SebastianGethin/WeatherForecast/README.md

+# Placeholder
+I am still working on creating a finished product for this project, please bear with me until it is complete

 # Weather Forecast
 My solution for a data engineering challenge that was set by a coworker.
 The challenge was worded as follows;
 "Connect to the WeatherAPI APIs, pull data, and do something with it".